keegoid/linux-deploy-scripts/README.md

 ./init.sh
 ```

-I've found DOS line breaks can creep into files through copying code from websites.
+I've found MS-DOS style line breaks can creep into files through copying code from websites.
 The errors they cause can be ambiguous, so I make it a habit to run dos2unix each time before running a Linux script.

 If the init script ran successfully, the project should be cloned to your system.
 You can save a backup copy of your new SSH key pair.
 I prefer saving it as a secure note in [LastPass][lp].
 Copy the keys from the Terminal with `ctrl+shift+c` before clearing the screen: